A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 1g=2, K=4096, N=3072, M=[192,320]

-This is a mid-sized group where M, N, and K are all moderately large.
-It is useful for checking whether mainloop improvements show up in end-to-end latency.
+Here M, N, and K are all moderately large.
+It is a useful sanity check: mainloop improvements should show up in end-to-end latency, not only in the pathological shapes.

 Shape D - Shorter-K